 The Credential process

-All relevant evidence (such as WPBAs, log of cases, reflections) should be available to the educational supervisor, with evidence of linking to the obstetric medicine curriculum.
+It is the responsibility of the candidate to maintain a portfolio of evidence which shows their progress and demonstrates achievement of the credential requirements.
+All relevant evidence (such as WPBAs, log of cases, reflections) should be available to the educational supervisor, with evidence linked to the obstetric medicine curriculum.

 How to apply